Kampfgeschwader 55: Case Blue, Caucasus and Stalingrad

 I. Gruppe had 30 He 111H-6s ready for action on 1 July.
 Ostrogoshsk was attacked on 4 July and it moved from Kharkov to Barvenovka on 8 July.
 The group began attacks on Stalingrad on 16 August, well before German spearheads reached the city.
 II./KG 55 mustered 33 bombers for the offensive.
 Bombing operations over Starobelsk on 10 July was followed by a move to Kramatorskaya on 14 July.
 Luganskoye was bombed on 14 July and then it targeted Soviet oil tankers and other transports moving along the Volga river.
 It was then transferred to the Crimea and attacked Novorossisk (10 August) and bombed rail lines around Tupase (18 August).
 It returned to Morosovskaya.
 III.
 Gruppe was attacking targets around Bulazelovka (10 June), Grakovo (12 June) and destroyed a bridge at Kupyansk on 22 June.
 Svoboda rail station was bombed on 25 and 27 June.
 It reported to still have 30 He 111s on 1 July.
 It moved eastward from Kharkov to Kramatorskaya on 14 July.
 It detached 9.
 Staffel to operate from Kerch over the Black Sea.
 7. and 8.
 Staffel raided traffic on the Volga on 31 July.
 From 24 to 31 July 1942 it flew an average of 23 sorties per day and dropped 29 tons of bombs.
 The group moved to Samorsk in the eastern Crimea altogether on 5 August and began support for German forces in the Caucasus.
-On 17 August it targeted the Tamryuk area on the Taman Peninsula and two days later, Tuapse harbour.
+On 17 August it targeted the Temryuk area on the Taman Peninsula and two days later, Tuapse harbour.
 On 23 August, it bombed rail communications from Saratov to Astrakhan.

 The Battle of Stalingrad began on 23 August 1942.
 KG 55 was heavily involved in the bombing of the city—both carpet bombing and targeted bombing at specific targets.
 Beginning at 07:00 local time on 23 August, the bombing began.
 It lasted throughout the night and into the following day.
 More than 1000 metric tons of bombs were dropped by Luftflotte 4.
 The following day the intensity continued into the evening of the 25 August.
 Initial Soviet reported the water and electricity grid knocked out.
 On 26 August a detailed Soviet Urban Committee of Defence report gave the following casualty figures; 955 dead and 1,181 wounded.
 Due to the fighting that followed and the high death toll, it is impossible to know how many more were killed in aerial attacks.
 The figure was higher than in the initial reports but reports of tens of thousands of deaths in the three-day raid are not credible.